erelsgl/indivisible-competitive-equilibrium/README.md

 * The function `find_equilibrium_prices` accepts preferences, budgets and allocations, and looks for a price-vector with which this allocation is a CE.
 The check is done using a linear program in which the variables are the prices, and the constraints are budget equalities and preference inequalities.
-  * Note: in linear programming the constraints are weak inequalities, while for CE we need strict inequalities.
-To handle this, the function accepts a "slack" argument (defaults to 0.001) and looks for prices with which each preferred bundle costs more than the budget by at least the slack.
 * The function  `find_equilibrium` accepts preferences and budgets, and runs `find_equilibrium_prices` on all the allocations, until a price-vector is found for one of the allocations.